-- 5 slices of bacon cut in half (optional)
+- bacon - 5 slices cut in half (optional)

-Step 2: Soak hard refrigerated Korean rice cakes for about 1/2 hour submerged in room temperature water just until slightly softened.
+- Soak hard refrigerated Korean rice cakes for about ½ hour submerged in room temperature water just until slightly softened.
 Dry thoroughly and set aside.
 (If purchased fresh soft Korean cakes omit this step)

 - Spray your cooking pan with a light layer of cooking oil.

 - Take one Korean rice cake and wrap and roll in the laver (nori) seaweed leaf and then wrap the outside with bacon.
 Set seam side down on the baking sheet. (you can choose to add both the laver leaf and the bacon or maybe you just want to wrap with laver leaves or maybe just bacon.
 I think all three versions are very yummy)

 - Mix together in a small bowl your soy sauce or soy sauce alternative and brown sugar or sugar alternative.
 Stir until well mixed.